-Tests show white power found at White House is cocaine
+Tests show white powder found at White House is cocaine

 The discovery of the white powdery substance prompted a brief evacuation of the White House on Sunday